European Research Council: Principles

-The ERC asks researchers to think big, and provides generous support for ambitious projects.
-It does not want its carefully selected grantees to waste their time by taking on numerous peripheral projects, or constantly having to seek additional money to fund their research.
-The grants are flexible, so that all costs for a specific project can be covered, and portable, meaning that if grant holders move to another university or institute, the grant moves with them.
+The ERC grants are flexible, so that all costs for a specific project can be covered, and portable, meaning that if grant holders move to another university or institute, the grant moves with them.

 The applicant can be of any nationality and age, and needs to demonstrate an excellent track record and present a ground-breaking research proposal.
 The research must be conducted in a Host Institution located within the European Union or an associated country.

 Schemes

 The council offers the following grant schemes, with funding for up to five years: